Career Provision at Lincoln Academy

 The Careers Leader tracks the consistency and impact of the careers and enterprise programme to ensure that it continues to address the needs of each pupil.

-Opportunities for advice and support are tailored to each key stage, with diversity and equality embedded in the school’s careers and PSHE programme.
+Opportunities for advice and support are tailored to each key stage, with diversity and equality embedded in the school’s careers and RSHE programme.

 The Academy collects and maintains accurate data for each student around their education, training and employment destinations for at least three years after they leave.
 This information is shared with current students to support ongoing review and evaluation of the current careers programme.